wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-21-04.md

 ls /dev/mapper
 # control
 ```
 `data-root` is our root partition which we'll use for the root filesystem.
-We will use the Pop!_OS installer to format it to btrfs and after the installation create three subvolumes:
+We will use the Pop!_OS installer to format it to btrfs and after the installation create two subvolumes:

 - `@` for `/`
 - `@home` for `/home`
-- `@swap` for `/swap` which contains the swapfile

-Apart from `@swap`, this is the typical btrfs layout used by Ubiquity, Calamares or Manjaro Architect installer.
-Pop!_OS, however, does not create any subvolumes by default, so we will do that manually.
+This is the typical btrfs layout used by the Ubuntu installer and supported by tools like Timeshift.
+Pop!_OS, however, does not create any subvolumes by default, so we will do that manually after the usual installation process.

 ## Step 3: Install Pop!_OS using the graphical installer

-Now let's return to the installation process choose `Custom (Advanced)`.
+Now let's open the installer from the dock, select the region, language and keyboard layout.
+Then choose `Custom (Advanced)`.
 You will see your partitioned hard disk:

 - Click on the first partition, activate `Use partition`, activate `Format`, Use as `Boot /boot/efi`, Filesystem: `fat32`.
 - Click on the second partition, activate `Use partition`, activate `Format`, Use as `Custom` and enter `/recovery`, Filesystem: `fat32`.
+- Click on the third partition, activate `Use partition`, Use as `Swap`.
-- Click on the third and largest partition.
+- Click on the fourth and largest partition.
 A `Decrypt This Partition` dialog opens, enter your luks password and hit `Decrypt`.
-A new line is displayed `LVM cryptdata /dev/mapper/data-root`.
+A new line is displayed `LVM data`.
 Click on this partition, activate `Use partition`, activate `Format`, Use as `Root (/)` , Filesystem: `btrfs`.

-* If you have other partitions, check their types and use; particularly, deactivate other EFI partitions.
+*If you have other partitions, check their types and use; particularly, deactivate other EFI partitions.*

-Note that btrfs can handle a swapfile quite easily since kernel 5.0.x as long as it is in its own subvolume (otherwise we cannot take snapshots of `@`).
-We will change this after the installation process finishes.
-Alternatively or additionally, you can use a dedicated partition for swap.

-Recheck everything (check the partitions where there is a black checkmark) and hit `Erase and Install` to write the changes to the disk.
+Recheck everything (check the partitions where there is a black checkmark) and hit `Erase and Install`.
+Follow the steps to create a user account and to write the changes to the disk.
 Once the installer finishes do NOT **Restart Device**, but return to your terminal.

 ## Step 4: Post-Installation steps